 Scenic Spot #1: Kirchbrucke

-By standing in Zermatt’s Kirchbrücke, facing south and perpendicular to the bridge, you get to see a picturesque view of Matterhorn together with the pine trees and flower-embellished chalets.
+Standing in Zermatt’s Kirchbrücke, facing south and perpendicular to the bridge, you see a picturesque view of Matterhorn together with the pine trees and flower-embellished chalets.

 A better option for watching the sunrise in Zermatt is on Riffelsee.
 You will know why later in the following sections.